 MS3/MS4 Year

 Capstone Project: Students are required to perform a capstone project on a quality improvement topic selected with their faculty mentor.
-Students will practice implementing projects with the education and skills that you learned in the Foundational Science Electives and the advanced clinical research elective.
+Students will practice implementing projects with the education and skills learned in the Foundational Science Electives and the advanced clinical research elective.
 Students must submit an abstract for presentation at the Baylor College of Medicine Annual Quality Improvement/Patient Safety Conference.
-Students can submit to another professional conference with approval of faculty pathway director.
+Students can submit to another professional conference with approval of the Pathway directors.

 Enrichment Activities